 London for beginners

-In Regent Street you’ll find Mango, Zaraand Next, but the street is worth visiting foremost because of Hamleys (188-196 Regent Street), London’s largest and most famous toy shop, where children and their parents can spend hours playing with construction sets, trying out magical gadgets or choosing a teddy bear.
-Not long ago, Moulin Rouge CEO Jean-Jacques Clerico himself drove to Hamleys, but instead of going in to shop – he simply showed Londoners his favourite toy, a 1904 Renault.
+In Regent Street you’ll find Mango, Zara and Next, but the street is worth visiting foremost because of Hamleys, London’s largest and most famous toy shop, where children and their parents can spend hours playing with construction sets, trying out magical gadgets or choosing a teddy bear.
+There is plenty of entertainment on Regent Street too.